Timing and delivery

 You can choose any events that have been tagged in your app during the integration of the SDK (see more here).
 You can also apply filters to your event based on any additional data that is attached to it (Label, Attributes, Tag collection) if you want to trigger the notification on a specific action.

-This is the time interval in minutes, hours or days to wait for receiving a notification.
+The push timing can be set to « Immediately » meaning the push would be sent right after the trigger event is tracked or it can be based on a timer.
+The timer defines the time interval in minutes, hours or days to wait for receiving a notification.
 Batch will wait this amount of time from the chosen trigger date which can be either the date of the event or a custom date attached to the event (ex: send a push notification 1h before or after a said date).

 The minimum push timing is 1 minute and maximum push timing is 30 days.

 You can add one or several cancellation events.
 Users who trigger one of the cancellation events before the push is sent will exit the user journey and won't receive the notification.
 You can use an event tagged in your app and apply filters based on additional event data too (Label, Attributes, Tag collection).

 The frequency capping allows you to limit the maximum number of times an install with a token receives a notification.
 This is useful to avoid overwhelming your users with the same message.

 Use the grace period to set a period of time in days or hours during which new trigger events will be dismissed after a notification has been sent to the same opt-in install.
 This is handy to avoid sending too many messages to users too close together.

 You can schedule the start and the end date of your trigger campaign based on: